-Stour Valley Educational Trust Limited's accounting period is from 1 September 2022 to 31 August 2023.
+Stour Valley Educational Trust Limited's accounting period is from 1 September 2023 to 31 August 2024.
 Most of the Academy Trust's income was obtained from the Education Funding Agency (EFA), an executive arm of the Department for Education (DfE), in the form of General Annual Grant (GAG) which is the per capita funding required to run the school and deliver the curriculum.
-The grants received from the DfE during the year ended 31 August 2023 and the associated expenditure are shown as restricted funds in the statement of financial activities.